Natural Deodorant Alternative Recipes

 In looking for an alternative to the messy baking soda, my friend was talking about her husband using rubbing alcohol only and how successful it is on him.
 I decided to give it a try for one week.
 I found it kills the odor causing bacteria well.
 The problem for me is that I ended up with wet pits constantly as it doesn’t absorb the sweat.
 So I love the idea, but I can’t use this alone, though it might work for you.

 - rubbing alcohol

 - cotton ball or small cloth to apply

 After a year of using straight baking soda, I missed the convenience of using a deodorant stick.
-I finally made my own deodorant stick with coconut oil (you can now find coconut oil at Walmart and Trader Joe’s), and I love it, overall!
+I finally made my own deodorant stick with coconut oil (you can now find coconut oil at some Walmarts, Costco, and Trader Joe’s), and I love it, overall!
 It’s such a quick recipe to prepare.
 The con is that it has a low melting point, so if it’s hotter than 76 degrees, the deodorant turns into goo, and you get a mega mess.
 It happened to me the first week I made it at the end of our muggy late September/early October days.
 You can store it in the fridge to prevent the melting though, so learn from my mistake!

 Deodorant Recipe #3: